 2016 saw Anthony working again for William Hague.
 He managed his private and public interests including working on the closure of the UK’s domestic trade of ivory.
 As a passionate conservationist he was able to help with the creation of a Transport Taskforce directed at eradicating the movement of illegally poached goods.

 In the 2017 General Election, Anthony stood for the Parliamentary seat of Warley.
 While he did not win, he achieved the highest Conservative vote since the seat’s creation.
+He was elected for the Totnes Constituency on 13th December, 2019.

 Recently Anthony has been working as a Special Adviser to the Secretary of State for Wales.
 In this role he helped expand upon Wales’ growth deals and worked on regional development initiatives such as the Western Powerhouse.
 All of which are designed to capitalise on Wales’ innovation and help its regions and economy grow.